plone/plone.restapi/docs/source/endpoints/relations.md

 Plone's relations represent binary relationships between content objects.

-A single relation is defined by source, target and relation name.
+A single relation is defined by source, target, and relation name.

 Relations are either defined by content type schema fields (`RelationChoice` or `RelationList`) or are of type `isReferencing` or `iterate-working-copy`.